Please ensure Javascript is enabled for purposes of website accessibility

 • rice paper rolls

-• hot and cold bakery goods
+• hot and cold single-serve bakery goods

 • condiments that are not pre-packaged but are put into single-serve containers on the premises prior to being provided with takeaway food.